Get 35% off TypeIt4Me 7 in our anniversary flash sale

 It’s a miracle, really, if you think about it, that in amongst all that we still managed to fit in some bug squashing, UI-polishing and code optimisation.
 What can we say?
 Our sense of duty remains undiminished in the face of adversity and geopolitical perma-crisis.

 Now that we’re all caught up, we can get to the Real Info.
-Without further ado, here is everything we changed and fixed in today’s software update:
+Without further ado, here’s the lowdown on today’s software update:

 What’s New and improved in TypeIt4Me 7.2.1 (262):